kakyker/IntuneDocs/intune/macos-device-features-settings.md

 ### Settings apply to: All enrollment types

 - **SSO app extension type**: Choose the type of credential SSO app extension.
+Once you save the SSO app extension profile, you will not be able to change the SSO app extension type.
 Your options:

   - **Not configured**: App extensions aren't used.
 To disable an SSO app extension, switch the SSO app extension type from **Kerberos** or **Credential** to **Not configured**.
   - **Credential**: Use a generic, customizable credential app extension to use SSO.
 Be sure you know the extension ID and team ID for your organization’s SSO app extension.